misiektoja/xbox_monitor/README.md

    <img src="./assets/xbox_monitor_oauth1.png" alt="xbox_monitor_oauth1" width="90%"/>
 </p>

-The request in your web browser will be redirected to localhost, you will get error it cannot connect, ignore it and just copy the part after *'?code='* in callback URL and paste in the tool.
+The request in your web browser will be redirected to localhost, you will get an error that it cannot connect, ignore it and just copy the part after *'?code='* in callback URL and paste in the tool.

 <p align="center">
    <img src="./assets/xbox_monitor_oauth2.png" alt="xbox_monitor_oauth2" width="70%"/>